 - Any agreement by the parties if court finds it is in the best interest of the child.

-What Murray Law Offices Can Do For You
+What Murray Law Group, LLC Can Do For You

-At Murray Law Offices, our legal services attorneys handle all of our South Carolina child support issues.
+At Murray Law Group, LLC, our legal services attorneys handle all of our South Carolina child support issues.
 Call us today and schedule a consultation with us so that we can help you with your child support issue.

 So, Don't Worry, Call Murray!